luyadev/luya-mailjet/README.md

     ->send();
 ```

-Send a transactional emil based on the Template id stored in Mailjet:
+Send a transactional E-Mail based on the Template id stored in Mailjet:

 ```php
 $mail = $this->app->mailer->compose()